 - You will be able to continually and consistently pay the monthly, quarterly, or annual plan contribution amount.

 While locking in the cost of tuition sounds appealing, let’s look at the trend in the cost of college in the chart below.

 Notice a trend over the past 15 years?
 While the absolute cost of college has increased, the rate of the increase has been slowing.
 Some schools are even seeing a decline in the cost of tuition.
 As U.S. birth rates continue to decline, this means a shrinking pool of applicants for colleges.
 Sooner or later, the laws of supply and demand should kick in, thus bring down the cost of tuition.

 How Do the Other College Saving Plan Options Stack Up?

-- Roth IRA – Must have earned income, there are income limitations that may not allow you to contribute, there is no state income deduction, and the annual contribution is low, compared to what you can contribute to a 529.
+- Roth IRA – Must have earned income, income limitations that may not allow you to contribute, there is no state income deduction, and the annual contribution is low compared to what you can contribute to a 529.
 Roth withdrawals count as income for financial aid purposes and can affect how much aid will be offered

 Why I believe the Conventional 529 Plan is the Best Option for Most Families